5 easy ways to create great content, without wanting to break anyone’s head

 Look up trends and keyword research

-When you take up keyword research for SEO purposes, it will give you a clear view of the exact terms customers are using to find your brand or service.
+When you take up keyword research for SEO strategy, it will give you a clear view of the exact terms customers are using to find your brand or service.
 While you use the primary keywords to optimize your site, the long tail keywords are great for content creation for your blog.
 Let’s say you recommend shopping destinations within a city and know that your customers use ‘Silk sarees in <location>’ as one of their prime search terms.
 An insightful 2000+ original article on Top 7 tourist destinations in the city (with one being a popular silk saree store) can be a great way to lay the bait.

 Another free tool that content marketers often use for the “now” audience is Google trends.
 As Google says “Trends gives you a glimpse into the topics the world is searching for.”
 Though many blogs recommend that you create content as per the trending topic, it is not always possible as a brand owner to do so unless you have a team of experienced content marketers on board 24×7 to look this up.
 We recommend instead use it to understand search patterns.